Can You Sell a House With Liens in California?

 Most sellers do not start looking for a cash home buyer because everything is perfect.
 They search because something changed: the property became vacant, repairs are too expensive, a tenant situation became stressful, a family member passed away, payments became hard, a code notice arrived, or the owner simply does not want to keep carrying the house.

-Bay Area guide for owners holding a vacant house in Contra Costa or Alameda County who want to compare an as-is cash sale, listing, repairs, security, and carrying costs.
+Read the guide →Bay Area guide for owners holding a vacant house in Contra Costa or Alameda County who want to compare an as-is cash sale, listing, repairs, security, and carrying costs.

 Read the guide →Bay Area seller guide for houses needing repairs, cleanup, roof, plumbing, electrical, foundation, code, tenant, or financing-related fixes.